lmarsbrown/STRIPS/README.md

 ### Create A State Template

 A state template is an object that contains 2 functions.
 The first function is called  "heuristicFunc" which is the heuristic distance estimation for A*.
 It must have 2 parameters that are both states, (state,goal) and it returns a number that gets smaller the closer the parameter "state" is to the parameter "goal".
 The second funciton is called "stateStringFunc".
-It has 1 parameter (state) and returns a string which is a unique itdentifier for the state.
+It has 1 parameter (state) and returns a string which is a unique identifier for the state.
 It must return different strings for different states and must return THE SAME string for 2 equivalent states.
 More information can be found on both of these functions below.

 Example: